NCAR/mlso-utilities/README.md

 #### hpss_get.sh

-Script to generate an hsi input file for downloading a directory hierarchy in tape order.
+Script to generate an `hsi` input file that will download a directory hierarchy in tape order.

     usage: hpss_get.sh hpss_dir [output_file]